Government Programs for Ranchers

 Mike McConnell

-Zone 2 Charles Joyal Zone 3 Clint Lambert Zone 4 Cheryl Monical Zone 5 Greg Speller Zone 6 Doug Fossen Zone 7 Richard Tegart Zone 8 Graeme Fowler
+Zone 2 Charles Joyal Zone 3 Clint Lambert Zone 4 Cheryl Monical Zone 5 Haley Rutherford Zone 6 Doug Fossen Zone 7 Richard Tegart Zone 8 Graeme Fowler

 Andrea Haywood-Farmer Rick Mumford